csxuwu/csxuwu.github.io/_pages/about.md

 # 🔥 News
-- *2024.04*: &nbsp: Visiting Ph.D. student at Nanyang Technological University (NTU).
+- *2024.04*: &nbsp; Visiting Ph.D. student at Nanyang Technological University (NTU).
 - *2023.10*: &nbsp; Excellent PhD Funding (**Rate<5%**)
 - *2023.08*: &nbsp; One paper is accepted to the TETCI.
 <!-- - *2023.04*: &nbsp; One paper is accepted to the IJCNN 2023. !-->